labeneator/slate/source/index.html.md

 ]
 ```

-This endpoint lists the last 30 transactions made against your wallet.
-Use the limit and offset arguments to fetch paginated results.
+This endpoint lists the matching transactions found in your wallet.

 ### HTTP Request